ptr727/PlexCleaner/README.md

     - `ToolsOptions:UseSystem`: Use tools from the system path vs. from the Tools folder, this is the default on Linux.
     - `VerifyOptions:RegisterInvalidFiles`: Add files that fail verify and repair to the `ProcessOptions:FileIgnoreList`.
     - `ProcessOptions:ReEncodeAudioFormats` : `opus` codec added to default list.
-  - File logging and console output is now done using Serilog.
+  - File logging and console output is now done using structured Serilog logging.
+    - Basic logging options are used, configuration from JSON is not currently supported.

 ## Use Cases